 Developing context specific indicators for monitoring F&E

-This process of identifying and agreeing appropriate indicators is essential and has to be relevant for the local activities/ interventions.
+Indicators should be relevant for the local activities/interventions.
 Each intervention undergoes a detailed discussion within the planning committee and follows the scheme shown below:

 - Is intervention proven to be effective or does it require testing?

 - Sphere of action - at what level should intervention be delivered?

 - When and how often is intervention delivered?

 - What resources are required to support intervention e.g., inputs or training?